Minion3665/starrysky.fyi/README.md

 ## Licensing

-- This project is largely licensed under AGPL3, which you can find a copy in [the LICENSE file](./LICENSE)
+- This project is largely licensed under AGPL3, which you can find a copy of in [the LICENSE file](./LICENSE)
 - Some directories contain their own LICENSE files, for example ./packages/components which is licensed under the EXPAT (or MIT) license.
 All